-Date Topic and Text Topic and Text Assignment Week 7 Progressive Intervention; Framing the FRISK Executive Summary: What are the key concepts to human resources in a school or district setting?
-Provide an executive summary to Chapters 8-11.
-Sunday 11:59pm Message; FRISK Strategic Planning; Templates and Sample FRISK Write Your Story: Write your story regarding an experience you had or witnessed within the school context regarding an issue that disrupted an instructional program or classroom lesson, how could have FRISK assisted to remedy this issue?
-Text: Chapters 8-11, FRISK Storytelling Reflection: Post your substantive reflection regarding a story from this week.
-Current Event and Response: Post a link to a current event related to human resources, teacher evaluation procedures, or teacher discipline.
-Provide a brief statement why you decided to post this news item.
-Respond briefly to a colleague's post regarding the current event.
-Week 8 Problem Solving Scenario: Law Meets Practical Application Text: CA School Law and FRISK Problem Solving Scenario: Identify the issue: Identify a school issue you are struggling with currently.
+Date Topics Assignments Due Dates Module 6 Impact; Suggestions/Directions; Knowledge; Progressive Intervention; Framing the FRISK Message; FRISK Strategic Planning; Templates and Sample FRISK Text: Chapters 5- 11, FRISK Executive Summary: What are the key concepts to human resources in a school or district setting?
+Provide an executive summary to Chapters 5-11, FRISK.
+Write Your Story and Storytelling Response : Write your story regarding an experience you had or witnessed within the school context regarding an issue that disrupted an instructional program or classroom lesson, how could have FRISK assisted to remedy this issue?
+Post your substantive reflection regarding this week's story.
+Sunday 11:59pm

+Module 7 Problem Solving Scenario: Law Meets Practical Application Text: CA School Law and FRISK Problem Solving Scenario: Identify the issue: Identify a school issue you are struggling with currently.
 Identify applicable laws: Identify what laws may affect solving the problem or are already present within the issue.
 Identify potential legal changes: Identify what laws might need to be changed to assist you in solving the problem and how you would change those laws identified.
 How do I apply what I have learned in this course to a real-life education law and personnel administration scenario?
-Post this Problem Solving Scenario including one (1) FRISK document from Chapter 11 written specifically to support your addressing this issue.
-Write Your Story: Write your story regarding an experience you had or witnessed within the school context regarding a potential legal concerns as identified this week's Problem Solving Scenario.
-Storytelling Response: Post your substantive reflection regarding a story from this week.
-Sunday 11:59pm Current Event and Response: Post a link to a current event related to an event or dilemma similar to yours.
-Provide a brief statement why you decided to post this news item.
-Respond briefly to a colleague's post regarding the current event.
+Post this Problem Solving Scenario including one (1) FRISK Sunday 11:59pm Account of the problem is the training one (1) This is document from Chapter 11 written specifically to support your addressing this issue.
+Write Your Story and Storytelling Response: Write your story regarding an experience you had or witnessed within the school context regarding a potential legal concerns as identified this week's Problem Solving Scenario .
+Post your substantive reflection regarding a story from this week.
 Anonymous Course Survey: Complete!